simon-ritchie/apysc/docstring_markdowns/apysc/_validation/number_validation.md

 **[Parameters]**

-- `integer`: int or Int
+- `integer`: Int or int
   - Integer value to check.

 <hr>

 **[Raises]**

-- ValueError: If specified integer is not zero and one.
+- ValueError: If a specified integer is not zero and one.

 <hr>

 **[Notes]**

-If argument value is not int or Int instance, then validation will be skipped.
+This interface skips validation if an argument value is not an Int or int instance.

 ## `validate_integer` function docstring

-Validate specified value is integer.<hr>
+Validate whether a specified value is an integer or not.<hr>

 **[Parameters]**

-- `integer`: int or Int
+- `integer`: Int or int
   - Integer value to check.

 <hr>

 **[Raises]**

-- ValueError: If specified value is not integer.
+- ValueError: If a specified value is not an integer.

 ## `validate_num` function docstring

-Validate specified value is integer or float type.<hr>
+Validate a specified value is an integer or float type.<hr>

 **[Parameters]**